eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 More details on the Wallet Provider notification process can be found in [Topic 31](./annexes/annex-2/annex-2-high-level-requirements.md#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

-#### 6.2.3 Wallet Provider suspension or withdrawal
+#### 6.2.3 Wallet Provider suspension or cancellation

-Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a Wallet Provider.
+Under specific conditions, a Member State may decide to suspend or cancel a Wallet Provider.
 This implies that the Wallet Provider's status in the respective Trusted List will be changed to Invalid.
-The conditions for this will be specified by each Trusted List Provider.
-As a result of this status change, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.
+As a result of this status change, PID Providers, Attestation Providers, and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.

-When a Trusted List Provider withdraws a Wallet Provider, the Wallet Provider revokes all valid WUAs for all Wallet Units.
+When a Member State cancels a Wallet Provider, the Wallet Provider revokes all valid WUAs for all Wallet Units.

-If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdrawn, only the applicable Wallet Solution will be impacted.
-It may happen that the reason for suspension or withdrawal is applicable to all Wallet Solutions offered, in which case all of the Wallet Providers registered by that entity will be withdrawn or suspended separately.
+If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or cancelled, only the applicable Wallet Solution will be impacted.
+It may happen that the reason for suspension or cancellation is applicable to all Wallet Solutions offered, in which case all of the Wallet Providers registered by that entity will be cancelled or suspended separately.

 ### 6.3 Trust throughout a PID Provider or an Attestation Provider lifecycle